Pi-Squared-Inc/zk-benchmark/README.md

 ```bash
 poetry run check-proof <cairo | jolt | risc0 | sp1 | nexus | lurk | wasm> ...
 ```
+#### How to update zkVMs in Docker container

+The Docker image may be out of date with the versions of the zkVMs as they are set up in this repository and from which the current data is derived.
+To update these, image, clone this repository and `docker cp` the `checkers/common` and `checkers/mm` to the docker container, replacing the `/workspace/pi2/checker/common` and `/workspace/pi2/checker/mm` directories.
+Individual checkers can then be rebuilt using `/workspace/pi2/checker/mm/mm-*/checker -r build` before re-running the benchmarking script.

 # Our results